jekyll/minima/projects_2022.md

 Reach us by email with the subject: "[Name], Master/PhD/Postdoc Applicant" including the following information:

-1. A motivation letter describing your research interests, background and experience
+1. A motivation letter (2 pages max.) describing your research interests, background and experience.

 2. A curriculum vitae.